Government Degree College Badaber Peshawar

-Government Degree College Badaber (Badhber) Peshawar is a public sector degree college located in Badaber, Peshawar Khyber Pakhtunkhwa in Pakistan.
+Government Degree College Badaber (Badhber) Peshawar is a public sector degree college located in Badaber village of Peshawar, in Khyber Pakhtunkhwa, Pakistan.

 Overview & History

 Government Degree College Badaber (Badhber) Peshawar was established in 1987 at Badaber near Masho Gagar around 13 km south of Peshawar.
 The college started initially as Intermediate level college but was updated to Degree college in 1998.
 The college offers courses at Intermediate level in both Science & Arts group and affiliated with Board of Intermediate & Secondary Education Peshawar.
 The college also offers BA and BSc course in Biological Sciences, Physical Sciences and Social Sciences/Humanities and affiliated with University of Peshawar.

-Objectives

-The main objective of the college is to take the students from darkness into light and to impart quality education.
-The college tries its best to provide excellent learning and knowledge oriented environment to the students and to play leading role in the development of nation and country.

 Departments And Faculties

 The college currently has the following departments and faculties.